 The Municipality and Communities alike benefited from the meetings mentioned above as through the consultative processes, brainstorming occurred and ward committees imparted their advice to the Councillor who in turn did so to council.
 Council then took these recommendations forward by using certain aspects in terms of the Municipal Turn Around Strategy.
-Communities are beginning to see their requests being dealt with in a systematic manner with council having taken a decision to open a fully fledged call centre to take calls from community members where there are issues of service delivery.
+Requests are being dealt with in a systematic manner with council having taken a decision to open a fully fledged call centre to take calls from community members where there are issues of service delivery.